Harriet Bosse: Independence

 Both before and after the divorce from Strindberg, Bosse was a Stockholm celebrity in her own right.
 Her independence and self-supporting status gained her a reputation for being strong-willed and opinionated, insisting on, and receiving, high pay and significant roles.
-She left Dramaten with its conventional repertoire and began working at Albert Ranft's Swedish Theatre, where she and the skilful but more modest actor (Anders) Gunnar Wingård (1878–1912) formed a popular co-star team.
+She left the Royal Dramatic Theatre with its conventional repertoire and began working at Albert Ranft's Swedish Theatre, where she and the skilful but more modest actor (Anders) Gunnar Wingård (1878–1912) formed a popular co-star team.
 She travelled frequently, particularly for guest performances in Helsinki, leaving little Anne-Marie with Strindberg, a competent and affectionate father.
 In 1907, Bosse made theatrical history as Indra's daughter in Strindberg's epoch-making Dream Play.
 She and Strindberg met weekly for dinner at his house, and remained lovers until she severed connections in preparation for her marriage with Gunnar Wingård in 1908.
 In 1909 the Wingårds had a son, Bo.
 This marriage was also brief, ending in divorce in 1912.
 According to rumour, the cause of the divorce was Wingård's infidelity.
 However, Strindberg also heard gossip that Wingård's large debts threatened Bosse's finances.

-In 1911, a divorced woman with two children to care for and support, Bosse returned to Dramaten.
+In 1911, a divorced woman with two children to care for and support, Bosse returned to the Royal Dramatic Theatre.
 Strindberg was at that time fatally ill with cancer; he died on 14 May 1912.
 1912 was altogether a year of death and disaster for the Bosse and Strindberg families: Alma Fahlstrøm's son Arne went down with the Titanic on 15 April; Strindberg's first wife Siri von Essen died later the same month; von Essen's and Strindberg's daughter Greta, a promising young actress, was killed in a train crash in June; and Bosse's divorced husband Gunnar Wingård shot himself on 7 October.
 Strindberg's funeral was a national event.
 Gunnar Wingård, a popular and charming actor, was also the subject of public grief.
 Throughout these shattering events, which left both her children fatherless, Bosse kept up her busy schedule, apart from a few days off, distraught and grief-stricken, after Wingård's suicide.
 For months after it, she received anonymous letters and threatening phone-calls, blaming her for Wingård's depression and death.